srmcgann/Coordinates/README.md

                         // might be useful for environments where the default
                         // center-pointing camera isn't appropriate.
   flyMode:       false, // un-restrict camera movement.
-                        // by default the camera is pinned to Y=0 }
+                        // by default the camera is pinned to Y=0.
+                        // with flyMode enabled, mousebuttons will control vertical
+                        // movement, in addition to the usual keys }
 await Coordinates.LoadFPSControls(renderer, FPSOptions)